Russia Launches Missiles in Kiev: African Leaders’ Mediation Interrupted

 Where is the war going?

 Some military scholars of geopolitics are beginning to wonder if Western economic and military support will begin to wane, in the face of a war that increasingly shows signs of becoming a long-term conflict.
-This prolonged war of attrition clearly benefits Russia and it is increasingly evident that neither side could win it clearly and definitively.
+This prolonged war of attrition clearly benefits Russia and it is increasingly evident that neither side might win it clearly and definitively.

 Turkish military sources let it be known that in these Ukrainian tests prior to a possible massive counterattack, kyiv would have lost 12,000 soldiers and hundreds of armored vehicles, a very high cost for so few days and tiny advances..
-According to military manuals, any strong offensive action requires a superiority of means of 3 to 1, something difficult for Ukraine, even more so after the blowing up of the Kajovka dam.
+According to military manuals, any strong offensive action requires a superiority of means of 3 to 1, something difficult for Ukraine, even more so following the blowing up of the Kajovka dam.
 The largest Ukrainian forces are in the south and now it is very difficult for them to cross the Dnieper river which is one kilometer wide: they would be easy prey for Russian artillery and aircraft.

 1686975115